SamyakJain19/Sentiment-Analyser/README.md

 ### USER STORIES:

+As a company owner, I want to get feedback through sentiment analysis from twitter users' relevent posts.

+As a company owner, I want to manuficature and make more popular and better products to the market.

+Then I could use this data to reviewing users' reviews and opinions.

+a).
+Improve our product by getting the drawbacks from feedback

+b).
+Get to know the popularity of my own product.

+### MVP

+Our MVP is combining Tweeter api and Google language api and use them to analyse users' sentiment.
+User data are grabbed from tweeter by using tweeter api and put into Google natural language api to analyse the sentiment of eaach commect them give for a certain product.
+We use "clean tweets" and keywords to find tweets that focuses on a certain type of product.
+By doing this we get feedbacks and use it to improve the product.

+### LESSON WE LEARNED

+1. What you liked doing?

+We would like to do my coding and working on user stories, especially brain storming.

+2. What you could have done better?

+If we had down better on planning and had better coding capability, we might have done btter on this project.

+3. What you will avoid in the future?

+We will not put things to the end of deadline and we will try to have better discussion and communication on methods when we are completing a project.

 ### WORK DIVISION:
 * Samyak is working on Twitter API to extract and clean the data from twitter feeds to get useful data for analysis.